 Eastern Ontario residents can become members of OREC and invest in local renewable power generation through the purchase of securities, which provide the capital to finance local renewable power projects, usually wholly-owned by OREC though some projects are co-financed through joint venture arrangements.

-Each member of OREC may purchase between $2,500 and $250,000 in securities, which predict an annual return on investment in addition to a full repayment of capital over a 20-year period.
+Each member of OREC may purchase between $2,500 and $300,000 in securities, which predict an annual return on investment in addition to a full repayment of capital.

 Successes to Date

-During our four shareholder offerings to date (2012-2015), OREC received more than $5 million of investment from residents of Eastern Ontario.
+During our five securities offerings to date (2012-2017), OREC received more than $7 million of investment from residents of Eastern Ontario.
 This speaks to the high demand for both renewable energy and ethical investment options.
-In less than 6 years, OREC has grown to a 600 strong membership across Eastern Ontario.
+In less than 6 years, OREC has grown to a 700 strong membership across Eastern Ontario.

-OREC currently has 13 built solar projects ranging from 10 to 400 kW installed on the rooftops of schools, non-profit housing, and private barns/warehouses around the city.
-Our solar portfolio totals approximately 1 MW of generating capacity.
+OREC currently has 17 solar projects ranging from 10 to 500 kW installed on the rooftops of schools, non-profit housing, and private barns/warehouses in Ottawa and one ground mount project in Alfred, Ontario.
+Our solar portfolio totals approximately 1.7 MW of generating capacity.

-If you’d like to be notified of our next shareholder offering, please sign up for our monthly e-newsletter (through the form on the right hand side of this page) and consider becoming a member, as membership in the Co-op is prerequisite for investment.
+If you’d like to be notified of our next securities offering, please subscribe to our newsletter (below) or fill out the form on the investment page.
+Consider becoming a member, as membership in the Co-op is prerequisite for investment.